pi2chen/echoes-and-editions-backend/README.md

-# Inkwell Unlimited Backend
+# Echoes & Editions Backend
 ### Authors: Ryan Chen and Jacob Cohen

-This repository serves as the backend for the Inkwell Unlimited newsstand project.
+This repository serves as the backend for the Echoes & Editions newsstand project.